caceres-lab/GeONTIpe/README.md

   - All_snp.vcf.gz (SNPs used in the analysis)

 ### Inputs for Using Pre-Mapped Files
-If mapped files are already available, either locally or on an FTP server, you do not need allcoords.txt and ListaTodos.txt.
+If mapped files are already available, either locally or on an FTP server, you do not need ListaTodos.txt.
 Instead, provide:
   - Individuals.txt: List of all the samples to be tested.

 ### Directory Structure